-- The History Group organised the archaeological survey into Garstane Paddock in East Hanney and is shortly publishing a report on this.
+- The History Group organised the archaeological survey into Garstane Paddock in East Hanney.

-- We did some research into Kings Lease Field after it was taken by East Hanney Parish Council.
+- We carried out some research into Kings Lease Field after it was taken by East Hanney Parish Council.
 A group member carried out a metal detector survey of the field and found hundreds of objects which were included in an exhibition at the 2017 Michaelmas Fayre.
-We also organised a similar exhibition in 2016 and another in 2018.
+We also organised a similar exhibition in 2019 and another in 2018.
 This latter show was also supported by a small exhibition on the William Woodward tomb restoration.
-More details can be found in the archaeological section of this website. http://hanneyhistory.org.uk/hanney-archaeology-landscape/hanney-archaeology/hanney-data/
+More details can be found in the archaeological section of this website.

 - We continue to send frequent letters to the Vale Planning Committee to ensure various planning decisions are made on the best possible evidence